Ali-Asgar-Lakdawala/Credit-Card-Default-Prediction/README.md

 ## Deployment of Streamlit WebApp in Heroku and Streamlit

-We have created front-end using Streamlit for the webapp. whose deployments and github link are as follows
+We have created front-end using Streamlit.Its deployments and github link are as follows

 | Website | Link |
 | ------ | ------ |